Mirasys VMS communication

 As with UDP, RTSP is a stateless communication protocol that requires a solid network to function reliably.

-VMS sends DESCRIBE request to the camera
+VMS sends a DESCRIBE request to the camera

-VMS sends SETUP request to the camera
+VMS sends a SETUP request to the camera

-VMS sends PLAY request to the camera
+VMS sends a PLAY request to the camera

 TCP